w3c/wai-media-guide/av-content.md

 Ensure high quality audio.
 Use a good microphone(s0.

-### Low background audio in recording and post-production
+### Use low background audio in recording and post-production

 When recording, make sure there is not distracting background noise.